-The participant's Coordinator of Community Service (CCS) performs quarterly monitoring, which includes inquiring whether the participants are receiving the services indicated in the PCP and the SFP for participants enrolled in Traditional Services or the DDA-approved annual self-directed services budget for participants enrolled in Self-Directed Services Model.
+The participant's Coordinator of Community Service (CCS) performs quarterly monitoring, which includes inquiring whether the participants are receiving the services indicated in the PCP and the SFP or Detailed Service Authorization for participants enrolled in Traditional Services or the DDAapproved annual self-directed services budget for participants enrolled in Self-Directed Services Model.
 They complete this task by interviewing the participant, family members, and staff.
 Audits of service provision are also conducted by DDA (see Appendix I-1).